 Have More Than 2 Days in Boston?

-If you find yourself with some extra time in Boston (maybe you can make a 3 or 4 day itinerary), here are some other activities you may want to consider.
+If you find some extra time in Boston (maybe you can make a 3 or 4 day itinerary), here are some other activities you may want to consider.

 Boston Food Tour

-While there are many food tours to choose from, if Secret Food Tours offers a tour, we always choose them.
+While there are many food tours, if Secret Food Tours offers a tour, we always choose them.

 Just know that this tour was one of the highlights of our trip to Boston, Massachusetts.
 I loved it so much that I would probably include it on my 2 day Boston itinerary!